Ferrari 488: SP38 Deborah

 The Ferrari SP38 Deborah is a one-off special built on the special request of a customer.
 The car is based on the Ferrari 488 and features the same mechanical components.
 The newly designed body is inspired by the F40 and the 308.
 The design work was done by the Ferrari Styling Centre under Flavio Manzoni with input from the customer and the car took 18 months to complete.
 The car features a narrow set of headlamps with the day time running lights integrated into the newly designed front bumper.
 The large standard air-intakes of the 488 have been replaced by two small air intakes located near to the rear side windows and look integrated into the body.
 At the rear, an integrated fixed rear wing and a new carbon fibre engine cover with three slats is present in place of the 488's glass unit for improved engine cooling, resembling that on the F40 along with a new set of tail light assembly and a modified exhaust system.
-The paint named Deborah red (reflecting the owner's last name) is also customised and consists of different shades of red.
+The paint named Deborah red (reflecting the owner's first name) is also customised and consists of different shades of red.
 The new wheels are exclusive for the car as well.
 The power output figures of the car are expected to be the same as the 488 but the performance figures are not revealed along with the cost of development.
 The car was delivered to the owner at the Ferrari test track located at Maranello, Italy.
 The public unveiling of the car took place at the Concorso d'Eleganza Villa d'Este on 26 May 2018.

 P80/C

 The Ferrari P80/C is a one-off track-only car developed upon a special request of a customer.
 The car is based on the 488 GT3.
 It was quoted as having "the longest development time of any Ferrari one-off made to date" having been commissioned in 2015.
 Externally, the P80/C lacks headlights and taillights and features sports prototype-inspired bodywork akin to that of the 330 P3, 330 P4 and the Dino 206 S. The car retains the same mechanical components as a 488 GT3 but handling has been improved over the donor car due to the use of specially developed aerodynamic elements such as a large removable rear wing, a large rear diffuser (shared with the donor car) and front splitter.
 The rear of the car is left mostly exposed to emphasise its racing prototype character.
 The side air intakes have also been modified and are integrated near the side windows which improves airflow to the engine.
-The car uses a wrap-around windshield for improved visibility.
+The car uses a wraparound windshield for improved visibility.
 The body is made of carbon fibre in order to keep the weight low.
 The car is claimed to be 5% more efficient overall than the car on which it is based.